opendistro/for-elasticsearch-docs/docs/elasticsearch/metric-agg.md

 ### value_count

 The `value_count` metric calculates the number of values that an aggregation is based on.
-For example, you can use the `value_count` metric with the `avg` metric to see how many numbers the average value is based on.
+For example, you can use the `value_count` metric with the `avg` metric to see how many numbers the aggregation used to calculate the average value.

 ```json
 GET kibana_sample_data_ecommerce/_search